quinnshim2021/CS337-Group-5-Project-1/README.md

 The main code files for this program are `autograder.py`, `gg_api.py`, and `helper_functions.py`.

 To run this program, you just need to run `python autograder.py XXXX` where XXXX is the year of choice.
 We assume the files "ggXXXX.json" and "ggXXXXanswers.json" are in the same directory as this project.
+We did not include the 2013 and 2015 files given that they were quite large.

 ### Output of Program